tcosolutions/aigraphcodescan/README.md

 aigraphcodescan --debug
 ```

+Export env variablea for OpenAI (api key) and Neo4j settings (see code)

 The command will start the graph-based security review process.
 The `--debug` option enables more detailed logging output.

 ## Example Workflow